Why does Microsoft want to buy Activision Blizzard and will the deal go ahead?

 The reason the purchase has been bogged down by legal action is competition.
 By acquiring Activision Blizzard, critics argue, Microsoft’s gaming division would simply own too much of the industry, unfairly limiting its competitors and ultimately harming consumers.

-In the US, the Federal Trade Commission (FTC) initially attempted to block the deal, with it voting three to one to issue a complaint against the buyout.
-In the UK, the CMA concluded that the move would ultimately result in higher prices, fewer choices, and less innovation for UK gamers.
+In the US, the Federal Trade Commission (FTC) initially attempted to block the deal, voting three to one to issue a complaint against the buyout.
+In the UK, the CMA originally concluded that the move would ultimately result in higher prices, fewer choices, and less innovation for UK gamers.

-But, following a string of victories, Micrososft’s takeover of Activision appears more likely to go ahead.
-An American judge vetoed the US Federal Trade Commission’s (FTC) attempt to block the deal.
-While the FTC has launched an appeal, the UK’s Competition and Markets Authority has halted its own legal battle.
+To allay those concerns, Microsoft tabled a fresh proposal in August.
+Under the terms of the revised deal, Microsoft will not acquire the cloud streaming rights to all current and future Activision games released during the next 15 years.
+Instead, Assasin’s Creed maker Ubisoft will act as independent supplier of Activision’s games to all cloud gaming service providers.
+Ubisoft will compensate Microsoft for the cloud streaming rights to Activision’s games through a one-off payment and through a pricing mechanism with an option that supports pricing based on usage.

-Those hurdles included shortcomings in the regulatory remedies proposed by Microsoft in its bid to get the merger across the line.
+The initial hurdles Microsoft faced included shortcomings in its regulatory remedies designed to get the merger across the line.
 The tech giant signed cloud gaming deals with Boosteroid, Ubitus, and Nvidia to bring Xbox PC games to these services.
 It also signed a similar deal with Nintendo last December.

-Many of critics’ problems come from exclusivity.
+Many of the critics’ issues come from exclusivity.
 To get the main benefit from an acquisition, many assume Microsoft would have to make future titles from Activision Blizzard exclusive to Xbox and PC, freezing out PlayStation gamers.

 In terms of precedent for that, Microsoft has announced that Bethesda’s first game as a Microsoft studio – Starfield – won’t be appearing on PS5.
 It seems unlikely that a future Fallout of Elder Scrolls will either.

-That said, Microsoft hasn’t pulled Minecraft from Sony or Nintendo platforms since purchasing the game back in 2014.
-And for its part, as part of the ongoing argument, Microsoft has offered to keep Call of Duty — the main prize of contention for rivals — on Sony and Nintendo platforms for a decade after the deal completes.
+That said, Microsoft hasn’t pulled Minecraft from Sony or Nintendo platforms since purchasing the game in 2014.
+And, for its part, as part of the argument, Microsoft has offered to keep Call of Duty – the main prize of contention for rivals – on Sony and Nintendo platforms for a decade after the deal completes.

 Microsoft president Brad Smith made the pledge in an opinion piece for the Wall Street Journal in December.
 He said that the deal was good for gamers because Microsoft was “third place in console gaming, stuck behind Sony’s dominant PlayStation and the Nintendo Switch”.